-- (a) The interest margins of these loans are based on (i) a ratings grid and will increase should the operating company securitisation group senior debt credit rating be downgraded by both Standard and Poor's and Moody's; and (ii) the Group's GRESB score. - (b) The Securitisation Group has entered into cross currency swap agreements which convert this debt into sterling debt.
-Hedge accounting is not applied. - (c) In March 2022, the £370.7 million of Class B revolving credit facilities were drawn in full.
-In April 2022, these Class B drawdowns were fully repaid. - (d) The interest margins of these loans are based on a ratings grid and will increase should the operating company securitisation group senior debt credit rating be downgraded by both Standard and Poor's and Moody's. - (e) In June 2021, the Company early repaid two £150.0 million floating rate loans that were due to mature in 2023. - (f) The interest margin of this loan is based on a ratings grid and varies depending on the senior debt credit rating of the Company as assigned by both Standard and Poor's and Moody's. - (g) During the year, these loans have transitioned to SONIA (Sterling Overnight Index Average) from Libor (London Inter-Bank Offered Rate). - (h) These loans and private placements are shown net of issuance costs.
+- (a) The interest margins of these loans are based on (i) a ratings grid and will increase should the operating company Securitisation Group senior debt credit rating be downgraded by both Standard and Poor's and Moody's; and (ii) the Group's GRESB Score. - (b) The Securitisation Group has entered into cross currency swap agreements which convert this debt into sterling debt.
+Hedge accounting is not applied. - (c) In March 2023, the £370.7 million of Class B revolving credit facilities were drawn in full.
+In April 2023, these Class B drawdowns were fully repaid. - (d) The interest margin of this loan is based on a ratings grid and varies depending on the senior debt credit rating of the Company as assigned by both Standard and Poor's and Moody's. - (e) These loans' interest rates are based on SONIA (Sterling Overnight Index Average). - (f) These loans and private placements are shown net of issuance costs.